Inheritance in Java with Examples

 • Second is the length of the code.

-Since in this code, the m1() method is defined 3 times, and m2() method is defined two times.
+In the above code, the m1() method is defined 3 times, and m2() method is defined two times.
 Here, the redundancy of code is code duplication.
 In the real-time project, code duplication is not allowed.

 Due to the duplication, the length of the code is also increased.
 Therefore, we can reduce the length of the code by creating a relationship between two classes using the inheritance feature.
 But how?